oprypin/crsfml/docs/tutorials/graphics/transform.md

 entity.scale = SF.vector2(0.5, 0.2)
 ```

 To retrieve the final transform of the entity (commonly needed when drawing it), call the `transform` method.
-This method returns a [Transform]({{book.api}}/Transform.html) object.
+This method returns a [SF::Transform][] object.
 See below for an explanation about it, and how to use it to transform an SFML entity.

-If you don't need/want the complete set of methods provided by the [Transformable]({{book.api}}/Transformable.html) interface, don't hesitate to simply use it as a member instead and provide your own methods on top of it.
+If you don't need/want the complete set of methods provided by the [SF::Transformable][] interface, don't hesitate to simply use it as a member instead and provide your own methods on top of it.
 It is not abstract, so it is possible to instantiate it instead of only being able to use it as a base class.

 ## Custom transforms

-The [Transformable]({{book.api}}/Transformable.html) class is easy to use, but it is also limited.
+The [SF::Transformable][] class is easy to use, but it is also limited.
 Some users might need more flexibility.
 They might need to specify a final transformation as a custom combination of individual transformations.
-For these users, a lower-level class is available: [Transform]({{book.api}}/Transform.html).
+For these users, a lower-level class is available: [SF::Transform][].
 It is nothing more than a 3x3 matrix, so it can represent any transformation in 2D space.

-There are many ways to construct a [Transform]({{book.api}}/Transform.html):
+There are many ways to construct a [SF::Transform][]:

 * by using the predefined methods for the most common transformations (translation, rotation, scale)
 * by combining two transforms